okitan/wildcard_matchers/README.md

  * hash_includes(:a => 2) === { :a => 1 } #=> false
 * is_a_member_of
  * is_a_member_of(0, 1) === 0 #=> true
+* bag_of
+ * sored array comparison (Note: each item should comparable with every other item)

 ### helpers
 * nil_or